 What is a Marketing Channel?

 A marketing channel is a group of people, organizations, and actions that work together to move products from production to consumption.
-It includes the people, organizations, and activities that make goods and services available to consumers for their use and enjoyment.
+It includes the people, organizations, and activities that make goods and services available to consumers for their use and enjoyment, especially if you’re using project management software to align your internal teams and keep channel strategies on track.

 For physical products, there are 4 basic types of marketing channels: